Pornography (album): Music and influences

 Smith said that "the reference point" for Pornography was the Psychedelic Furs' self-titled debut album, which he noted "had, like, a density of sound, really powerful".
-Smith also cited Siouxsie and the Banshees as "a massive influence on me [...]
+Smith also said: Siouxsie and the Banshees, "they were a massive influence on me...
 They were the group who led me towards doing Pornography.
 They drew something out of me".
-In 1982, Smith also said that the "records he'd take into the bunker after the big bang", were Desertshore by Nico, Music for Films by Brian Eno, Axis: Bold as Love / Are You Experienced by Jimi Hendrix, Twenty Golden Greats by Frank Sinatra and the Early Piano Works by Erik Satie.
+In 1982, Smith also said that the "records he'd take into the bunker after the big bang", were Desertshore by Nico, Music for Films by Brian Eno, Are You Experienced and Axis: Bold as Love by Jimi Hendrix, Twenty Golden Greats by Frank Sinatra and the Early Piano Works by Erik Satie.